SindreBeba/calculator/README.md

 # Calculator

-Simple calculator written in JavaScript as a learning experience.
+Simple calculator written in JavaScript as a learning exercise.